-The Milgard School of Business MSBA degree integrates STEM (Science, Technology, Engineering, Mathematics) perspective into business education and analysis.
+The Milgard School of Business MSBA degree integrates STEM perspectives into business education and analysis.

 Milgard's MSBA is a diligently designed work-compatible applied master's degree.
 The MSBA delivers a sophisticated curriculum that will develop the next generation of savvy business analysts, project managers, analytics managers, chief analytics officers, digital talents and T-shaped analytical thinkers.